drdaemos/xc5-docs/en/basics/how_to_find_out_what_page_is_currently_running.md

 ---

-{% include global.html %}

 # Introduction

 This article teaches X-Cart developers how to determine what page is currently opened.
 For the sake of example, we will create a simple mod that will show different messages depending on whether **home**, **category** or **checkout** page is opened.
 If any other page is opened, then no message will be shown.

-This article assumes that you know {% link "how to work with viewer classes" rkeo2b3XP %} in X-Cart.
+This article assumes that you know {% link "how to work with viewer classes" S1xfIEMSD %} in X-Cart.

 # Table of Contents